arpi-t/log-streaming/README.md

 3. > npm install
 4. > npm start

+- Copy `monitorList.template.json` to `monitorList.json`
+- To monitor the files add their paths in `monitorList.json` file.
 - Open up the browser at `http://localhost:3000` to check the UI.

-- To monitor the file other then default set env var `LOG_FILE` to full path of the file.